Calder Hall nuclear power station: Description

-Calder Hall initially had two cooling towers, with two further added at the opposite end of the power station in 1958 and 1959.
-Each were 88 m in height.
+Calder Hall was built in two phases with the A station containing two reactors supplying heat to four heat exchangers to generate steam to feed four 23MW turbo alternators.
+Heat transfer from the reactor was by CO2 under pressure circulated by blowers.
 The four magnox (magnesium non-oxidising, referring to the alloy used for the fuel element cladding) 180 MWth graphite moderated, carbon dioxide cooled nuclear reactors were fuelled by natural uranium enclosed in magnesium-aluminium alloy cans.
+The reactors each weighed 33,000 tonnes containing 1,696 nuclear fuel channels.

+It had two cooling towers, with two further added at the opposite end of the power station in 1958 and 1959 for the B station.
+Each was 88 m in height.

 The layout was largely emulated at Chapelcross in 1958, though at Calder Hall, the four units are divided by A and B each with their own turbine hall, unlike Chapelcross where all four units shared a turbine hall.
 The Calder Hall and Chapelcross design was codenamed PIPPA (Pressurised Pile Producing Power and Plutonium) by the UKAEA to denote the plant's dual commercial and military role.

-The reactors each weighed 33,000 tonnes, had four heat exchangers and 1,696 nuclear fuel channels.
-8 x 3,000 rpm turbines, each 75 m long, 20 m wide and 25 m high were installed to generate the electricity.
 The reactors were supplied by UKAEA, the turbines by C. A. Parsons and Company, and the civil engineering contractor was Taylor Woodrow Construction.

 History

 Calder Hall was an early development of the existing Windscale site, and due to its size required considerable extension of the site to the south east across the River Calder.
 It was named after Calder Hall farm, which had farmed the land it was built on, and bridges were built over the River Calder to link to the existing site.
 It was divided into two operating units, Calder "A" and Calder "B", each having a turbine hall and two cooling towers shared between reactors 1–2, and reactors 3-4 respectively.

 Construction began in 1953 and was carried out by Taylor Woodrow Construction and was completed in 1956.

 The primary purpose was to produce plutonium for the UK's nuclear weapons programme, for weapons including the WE.177 series.
 Electricity was always considered to be a by-product.

 Calder Hall was officially opened on 17 October 1956 by Queen Elizabeth II.
 It was initially owned and operated by the Production Group of the United Kingdom Atomic Energy Authority (UKAEA) until the creation of British Nuclear Fuels Limited (BNFL) in 1971.
 Restructuring by the British government later resulted in a new company, Sellafield Ltd, gaining responsibility for operations of the Sellafield site.

 The two units were originally designed for a life of 20 years from respectively 1956 and 1959.
-However in July 1996 the plant was granted an operating licence for a further ten years.
+However, in July 1996, the plant was granted an operating licence for a further ten years.
 Its military use, which meant it was shut down for periods of its life, contributed to its long lifetime.
 Due to embrittlement from years of exposure to radiation, it was decided to close the plant three years sooner than planned.